-Series III Notes are secured fixed-rate notes denominated in USD and payable in ARS, due 36 months after the issue date.
-The principal amount of Series III Notes is repayable in seven quarterly equal installments, starting on February 10, 2024 and ending on August 10, 2025.
+Series III Notes are secured, denominated in USD and payable in ARS, due 36 months after the issue date.
+The principal amount of Series III Notes is repayable in seven equal quarterly installments, starting on February 10, 2024 and ending on August 10, 2025.
 Series III Notes accrue interest at a fixed rate of 4% per annum, payable every three months in arrears from the issue date.